8 Great Contact Form Examples from Real Online Businesses (+ Templates)

 To help you create a form that will achieve your business goals, we've collected eight contact form examples from real websites.
 For each example, we’ll describe its strong points in detail, so that you’ll know what to include in your form.

-Then, to make this post nice and practical, we’ll show you how to create your own flexible contact form without any technical skills.
+Then, to make this post practical, we’ll suggest templates and steps for creating your own contact form without any technical skills.

 Five tips to nail your contact form design